danielsokolowski/django-thumbnail-works-bitbucket/docs/faq.rst

 **Please define use-in-production**
-    *Use-in-production* refers to using this software to power a web site or to develop derivative works which are used to power a web site in the internet or in a corporate intranet.
+    *Use-in-production* refers to using this software to power a web site or to develop derivative works which are used to power a web site on the internet or in a corporate intranet.

 **How much should I donate?**
     This is totally up to you.
 If we all made a one dollar donation to each